pokmon987/software-inc/README.md

 # Compatibility

 The mod is currently targetted for Alpha 7-7, which at time of writing is the latest stable branch on Steam.
 If you have opted in to beta builds and subsequently running Alpha 8+, this mod will not work for you (yet!).
+You can see a list of [available releases](https://github.com/software-inc-modding/devbot/releases) on GitHub to download the mod easily.

 # Contributing